KickingTheTV/ciapp-alpha-docs/docs/java.md

 The `-javaagent` property needs to be configured in your build framework.

+**Note**: Use `dd-java-agent` combined with `dd-trace-ot` is not allowed.
+If you use `dd-trace-ot` in your tests, you need to adapt your code to use other Opentracing implementation: E.g. `opentracing-mock`.

 ### Maven

 Configure the [`Maven Surefire Plugin`](https://maven.apache.org/surefire/maven-surefire-plugin/) and/or the [`Maven Failsafe Plugin`](https://maven.apache.org/surefire/maven-failsafe-plugin/) to use Datadog Java agent: